 Fake news spread abroad about Switzerland is a liability

 False claims about Swiss neutrality are circulating internationally.
 Switzerland needs to do more to ensure that other countries do not have a false image of the country.
+A Swissinfo analysis.

 Is Switzerland still neutral?
 People ask Google this question, or a similar one, some 14,000 times a month – outside Switzerland and in English.